John-Mayhew/smartsystemsmonitor-alt-255-/README.md

 :man_technologist: **About John Mayhew:**
 [jm1460@Canterbury.ac.uk](jm1460@Canterbury.ac.uk)
-- I am a Cyber Forensics and Computer security undergradute, I have limited prior experience in bash welcome the challenge of learning new coding languages
+- I am a Cyber Forensics and Computer security undergradute, I have limited prior experience in bash, however, welcome the challenge of learning new coding languages

 ---